Hotz99/hardhat/docs/report.md

 1. borrower signs a transaction calling `revokeAllConsentslender)`
 2. `ConsentManager` resolves instance with `consentId` & sets the `revoked` field to `true`
 3. subsequent checks for `consents[consentId]` resolve to `invalid`

+## Token Incentives

+Our system purposefully excludes a token-based reward mechanism for data sharing.
+The primary value proposition is **privacy preservation and transparency of the mechanism for credit verification**, not the monetization of personal data.
+Introducing financial rewards for granting consent could create perverse incentives, encouraging users to compromise their privacy for short-term gain, which undermines the platform's core mission of sovereign identity and controlled, minimal disclosure.

 # Testing